-- core earnings; and - · core earnings per average common share.
+- core earnings; and - core earnings per average common share.

 Core earnings is a non-GAAP financial measure and is defined by the Company as GAAP net income (loss) applicable to common stockholders, excluding realized gain (loss) on RMBS, realized and unrealized (gain) loss on investments in Excess MSRs and MSRs, realized and unrealized gain (loss) on derivatives and changes in fair value of MSRs primarily due to realization of expected cash flows (runoff).
 MSRs are adjusted to exclude outstanding LTIP-OP units in our Operating Partnership.
 Additionally, core earnings excludes (i) any tax (benefit) expense on unrealized (gain) loss on MSRs and (ii) any estimated catch up premium authorization (benefit) cost due to the use of current rather than historical estimates of constant prepayment rates for amortization of Excess MSRs.
+Core earnings include yield maintenance payments received in connection with the sale of the Company's Excess MSRs.
 Core earnings are provided for purposes of comparability to other issuers that invest in residential mortgage-related assets.
 The Company believes providing investors with core earnings, in addition to related GAAP financial measures, gives investors greater transparency into the Company's ongoing operational performance.
 The concept of core earnings does have significant limitations, including the exclusion of realized and unrealized gains (losses), and may not be comparable to similarly-titled measures of other peers, which may use different calculations.
 As a result, core earnings should not be considered a substitute for the Company's GAAP net income (loss) or as a measure of the Company's liquidity.